 - Kaal (Brahm)

 To grasp the message of Bhagavad Gita, one need to have thorough knowledge of Creation of Universe.
 Once one is familiar with the concept of Creation of the Universe, all the verses of Bhagavad Gita make complete sense.
-Those who do not have grasp over the concept of creation, remain bewildered and thus raise objections over the contradicting messages of Bhagavad Gita.
+Those who do not have understanding of the concept of creation, remain bewildered and thus raise objections over the seemingly contradicting messages of Bhagavad Gita.

-It is therefore vital that one understands this fundamental concept that the knowledge of Bhagavad Gita has been given by Kaal (Brahm).
-In short, Kaal (Brahm) is God who is above Brahma, Vishnu and Shiv.
+It is vital that one understands this fundamental concept that the knowledge of Bhagavad Gita has been given by Kaal (Brahm).
+In short, Kaal (Brahm) is the God who is above Brahma, Vishnu and Shiv.
 Brahma Vishnu and Shiv are actually children of God Kaal (Brahm).
+Goddess Durga is the wife of Kaal.
 Kaal (Brahm) at the time of Mahabharata spoke through the body of Shri Krishna and delivered the message of Bhagavad Gita.
-God Kaal possessed Shri Krishna and then gave his knowledge via the body of Shri Krishna.
-This is clarified in Bhagavad Gita Chapter 11 verse 32 where God Kaal says that I have now appeared.
-This proves that he had appeared at the time of the battle.
-Vishnu Puran also proves this act of Kaal.
-See video below.
+God Kaal possessed Shri Krishna and then gave his knowledge via Shri Krishna.
+This gets clarified in Bhagavad Gita Chapter 11 verse 32 where God Kaal says that I have now appeared.
+This proves that he had appeared at the time of the battle whereas Shri Krishna was already present there.

 The verses of Bhagavad Gita have been divided into 18 chapter.

 Chapter 1 of The Bhagavad Gita is also called ‘Arjun Visada Yog‘.
 It portrays the despair of Arjun in the battlefield of Kurukshetra.
 Arjuna cites all reasons on why he should not fight.
 This is the beginning of discussion between Arjuna and Shri Krishna.